buddebej/ol3-dem/README.md

 =========

 This is an experimental fork of OpenLayers 3 to render digital elevation models using the integrated webgl functionality.
 The application is not running stable yet and serves only testing purposes.
-There are still some major problems and artefacts.

 For comments or contribution please contact [Cartography and Geovisualization Group, Oregon State University](http://cartography.oregonstate.edu/).

 Features at current stage: